iamsooraa/iamsooraa/README.md

 What I'm up to?

-  - 🔭 Currently, I am completing my last semester at Troy University.
+  - 🔭 Currently seeking a Data Analysts/Information Technology position.
-  - 💻 I am the treasurer of the Decision Systems and Science Club at Troy University.
+  - 💻 I am a Troy University graduate with a BSBA in Global Business - Data Analytics.
-  - 🌱 I am looking for job in Data Analytics or Information Technology.
+  - 🌱 I have experience in using Python and SQL.

 <!--